-You must prove to the IRS that your situation would make it all but impossible for you to honor the full debt you owe.
+You must prove to the IRS that your situation would make it all but impossible for you to honor the full amount of back taxes you owe.
 If you can do this, then the taxing authority may be willing to explore settlement options.

 IRS Settlement Terms

 If you have a home and/or business, its important to make sure that these are protected in the agreement.
 With a good tax settlement negotiator, you can avoid tax liens on your home and business.
 This can protect your future assets as well.
 If there is an existing wage garnishment or bank levy, be sure to have these released as part of the agreement.

 If you feel that tax settlement is the right choice for you, then first determine which type you would like to apply for.
 Next, fill out and submit the correct forms to the IRS.
 You can fill out the paperwork yourself or have a designated tax professional handle this on your behalf.
 In many cases, taxpayers chances of success are increased with the help of a tax relief professional.
 Since most people don’t fully understand tax laws and do not have top-notch negotiating skills, the best solution is hiring an experienced expert.